-Unfortunately one of those textbook activities is customarily gambling.
+And unfortunately one of those activities is gambling.

 In a social atmosphere gambling becomes part of the background while hanging out with friends, drinking, laughing, and talking is in the foreground.
 Then while that's going on, you'll find yourself winning a few games, which ups the amusement aspect

 And the longer this continues, the more likely your gambling gravitates toward the foreground.
 You never want to let that happen because that's when the trouble begins, but for millionaires that troublesome process takes longer to realize because they have the funds to continue playing.

 How to Lose $10 Million in 10 Minutes

 How much are you capable of spending while gambling vs. how much are the wealthy capable of spending?